Tacoma Rainiers Game Notes - vs. Sugar Land

 - Tacoma Rainiers Game Notes - vs. Sugar Land - Tacoma Rainiers

-- Sugar Land Completes Comeback, Takes Extra-Innings Victory over Tacoma - Sugar Land Space Cowboys

-- Rainiers Fall 7-6 to Space Cowboys in 11 Innings - Tacoma Rainiers
+- Tacoma Pitchers Hold Sugar Land to Four Hits in 3-2 Victory - Tacoma Rainiers

-- Seventh-Inning Storm Sinks Bees against Oklahoma City - Salt Lake Bees
+- Brice Matthews Homers in Close Friday Night Defeat - Sugar Land Space Cowboys

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.